u1-liquid/openpollslack-i18n/README.md

 # About this fork

-I have make some change to make it easier to use by some group of people :
+I have make some change to make it more customizable :
 - Add config called `app_lang` for translation, Translate some text to Thai (ภาษาไทย)
+- Add config called `bot_name` for refering bot name in some help text
-- Add config called `use_response_url` if set to `1`; app will respond to request using `response_url` instead of using `app.client.chat.post` so user will be able to create poll in private channel without adding bot to that channel, But it might slower or get timeout if script not response within slack time limit. also, response_url will show in modal since slack not support hidden type in modal
+- Add config called `use_response_url` if set to `1`; app will respond to request using `response_url` instead of using `app.client.chat.post` so user will be able to create poll in private channel without adding bot to that channel (using /command or Modal that called by /command, but not via shortcut), But it might slower or get timeout if script not response within slack time limit. also, response_url will show in modal since slack not support hidden type in modal
-- Add config called `menu_at_the_end` if set to `1`; Rearrange Menu to the end of poll so no more big menu btn between question and answer
+- Add config called `menu_at_the_end` if set to `1`; Rearrange Menu to the end of poll so no more big menu btn between question and answer when using smartphone
 - Add config called `show_help_link` if set to `0`; help link will be removed from poll

 # Open source poll for slack